-A free introduction for university faculty to the new capabilities offered by the latest-generation GOES-R series weather satellite.
-Seven live webinars by top experts in the field offered by the COMET® Program in partnership with NOAA NESDIS and the GOES-R Satellite Program Office.
+This free introduction to the new capabilities offered by the latest-generation GOES-R series weather satellite was opened to university faculty in fall 2017.
+Seven live webinars by top experts in the field were developed to:

-- An accessible level of information on GOES-16 data products
+- Provide an accessible level of information on GOES-16 data products

-- Live interactive virtual workshop format – Ask questions!
+- Foster a live interactive virtual workshop format – ability to ask questions!

-- Builds on existing online resources from MetEd and elsewhere
+- Build on existing online resources from MetEd and elsewhere

-- Supporting GOES–16 data in coursework and student research projects
+- Support GOES–16 data use in coursework and student research projects

 For more information on GOES-R see: www.goes-r.gov

-Each session will provide the chance to interact directly with key experts in the field.
-The information presented will build on existing online resources (available on the MetEd website www.meted.ucar.edu and elsewhere) and support you in incorporating GOES-16 data in coursework and student research projects.
+The information presented in the webinars builds on existing online resources (available on the MetEd website www.meted.ucar.edu and elsewhere) and supports you in incorporating GOES-16 data in coursework and student research projects.
 The new GOES-16 tools and data are applicable to:

 - Physical, mesoscale, and synoptic meteorology